Plugin Author: Themeisle

 Rating: 5 (out of 5)

-Add a maintenance page to your blog that lets visitors know your blog is down for maintenance, or add a coming soon page for a new website.
+Add a maintenance page to your blog that lets visitors know your blog is down for maintenance, add a coming soon page for a new website or create a landing page for an existing site.
 User with admin rights gets full access to the blog including the front end.

 Activate the plugin and your blog is in maintenance-mode, works and only registered users with enough rights can see the front end.
 You can use a date with a countdown timer for visitor information or set a value and unit for information.